friendica/friendica/doc/Config.md

 They must not be changed by users, because they can get changed from release to release.

 Currently, the following configurations are included:
-- `defaults.config.php` holds the default values for all the configuration keys that can only be set in `local.config.php`.
+- `defaults.config.neon` holds the default values for all the configuration keys that can only be set in `local.config.neon`.
 - `settings.config.neon` holds the default values for some configuration keys that are set through the admin settings page.

 #### Migrating from .htconfig.php to config/local.config.php